 1. Register for Corporation Tax

-Your Company must be registered with HM Revenue and Customs (HMRC) for corporation tax purposes.
-This registration should be done in three months after starting business activities such as trading or providing services.
-The HMRC website allows you to complete this registration online.
+Your company must be registered for corporation tax with HM Revenue and Customs (HMRC).
+This registration should be completed within three months of starting business activities, such as trading or providing services.
+You can register online through the HMRC website.

 2. Maintain Accurate Financial Records